 1. Maintain a daily sitting practice at home or work – whatever you can manage.
 Try and make it regular and consistent, both in time and duration.
-If you need help with this in any way, please don’t hesitate to ask.
 Many people find it easiest to sit first thing in the morning, and perhaps in the evening too if possible.

-2. Our intention is to sit “mountain still” in the zendo.
-As far as possible, let’s support one another in this endeavour.
+3. Our intention is to sit “mountain still” in the zendo.
+As far as possible, we try to support one another in this.

-3. Zen is nevertheless a lively and dynamic practice.
-Joy, grief, turmoil, confusion, surpassing stillness, love, rage, fear, profound insights may all arise in the big cauldron of our zazen, as may boredom too at times.
-Please welcome all these states with equal openness.
+4. Zen is a lively and dynamic practice.
+Joy, grief, turmoil, confusion, surpassing stillness and profound insights may all arise in the big cauldron of our sitting, as may boredom too at times.
+Try to welcome all these states with equal openness.

-4. During a talk, you’re free to change position as necessary, but please keep movement to a comfortable minimum.
-Feel free either to look at the teacher or not.
-Some people prefer to maintain their zazen posture, which is also fine, as long as we face into the room.
-Remember: don’t think about the talk, just practice listening.
+5. During a talk, feel free to change position as necessary, and feel free either to look at the teacher or not.
+Some people prefer to maintain their meditation posture, which is also fine, as long as we face into the room.
+The traditional advice is not to think about the talk, but just practice listening.

-6. It’s fine to arrive late and leave early during our weekly sits.
+7. It’s fine to arrive late and leave early during weekly sits.
 You can enter the zendo during a sitting period as long as you do so quietly and mindfully.
-Please don’t enter during a talk – just sit outside in the hallway on one of the chairs, unless otherwise guided.

-9. The Zendo is your resource.
-Please come and sit with the group as often as you like.
-If you’re a member of Mountain Cloud, you’re free to sit here any time you like, as long as the zendo is free.
+9. The center is your resource.
+Come and join as many sits as you like.
+If you’re a member of Mountain Cloud, you’re free to sit here any time, as long as the zendo is free.

-10. Please keep a journal of your zen practice.
-You can write in this as often or as little as you choose, but it’s a good idea to make a note after each dokusan.
-(If you are working on koans other than Mu, this is essential.)
-Writing things down helps us to let go of them, and to move ahead in our practice.
-It also provides us with a road map we can look back over later.
+10. It can be helpful to keep a journal of your practice.
+You can write in it as often or as little as you choose, but it’s a good idea to make some notes after each dokusan.
+(If you are working on koans other than Mu, this is required.)
+Writing things down helps us to let go of them.
+It can also provide a road map to look back over later.

-11. Remember, if zen is about anything it’s about letting go.
+11. If meditation is about anything it’s about letting go.
 It’s very radical, in that there is no end to our letting go.
-Ultimately, we let go of everything – and then we have to let go of having let go of everything.
-For this reason, it’s important to be very kind and compassionate with ourselves.
-It is a challenging practice and training.
+Ultimately, it can help us let go of everything, including our self – and then we have to let go of having let it all go.
+For this reason, it’s important to be kind and compassionate with ourselves.
+It can be a challenging practice and training.
 Patience and deep sympathy for our human nature are essential.
 Please be kind to yourself at all times.
-From this, kindness towards others will naturally follow
+From this, kindness towards others will naturally follow.